 How Does Google Evaluate Authority?

-Google assesses authority on a page-by-page basis rather than considering the authority of an entire website.
-Google’s ranking systems sort through billions of web pages using hundreds of factors to provide the most valuable and relevant results for searchers instantly.
+Google assesses authority page-by-page rather than considering the authority of an entire website.
+Google’s ranking systems sort through billions of web pages using hundreds of factors to instantly provide the most valuable and relevant results for searchers.

-A series of algorithms make up these ranking systems, and each algorithm considers various factors (or signals).
+A series of algorithms make up these ranking systems, each considering various factors (or signals).

 - Relevance: Analyzing webpage content to assess whether it contains information relevant to the query at hand.

 First, Google indexes a page to determine its central topic, structure, and user experience.
-Next, it uses external signals (like backlinks) to validate and gauge the page’s level of authority for any given topic.
+Next, it uses external signals like high-quality backlinks to validate and gauge the page’s level of authority for any given topic.

 Why are backlinks an authority indicator?